experiencor/test-repo/README.md

 https://1drv.ms/f/s!ApLdDEW3ut5fec2OzK4S4RpT-SU

 These weights must be put in the root folder of the repository.
-They are the pre-trained weights for all the layers except the last layer and will be loaded during model creation.
+They are the pretrained weights for all the layers except the last layer and will be loaded during model creation.
 The last layer has different sizes for different numbers of classes and should be re-trained.
-Attempt to load these weights to the the full model will result in Keras complaining about about size difference.

-The link to the pre-trained weights for the whole model of the raccoon detector can be downloaded at:
+The link to the pretrained weights for the whole model of the raccoon detector can be downloaded at:

 https://1drv.ms/f/s!ApLdDEW3ut5feoZAEUwmSMYdPlY

-These weights can be used as the pre-trained weights for any one class object detectors.
+These weights can be used as the pretrained weights for any one class object detectors.

 ### 3. Start the training process